dimitry-ishenko-embedded/sdcc/doc/README.txt

 SDCC includes code from:
 * Alan Baldwin      <baldwin AT shop-pdp.kent.edu>
    Initial version of ASXXXX and  ASLINK.
-* John Hartman      <jhartman AT compuserve.com>
+* John Hartman      <noice AT noicedebugger.com>
    Porting ASXXXX and ASLINK for 8051.
 * Dmitry S. Obukhov <dso AT usa.net>
    malloc and serial I/O routines.
 * Pascal Felber
    Some of the Z80 related files are borrowed from the Gameboy Development Kit (GBDK).
-* The GCC developement team http://gcc.gnu.org/
+* The GCC development team http://gcc.gnu.org/
    The basis of sdcpp preprocessor